-The discover of the Fibonacci number system began with a simple mathematical question: If you start with only one pair of rabbits, how will pairs of rabbits will you have at the end of one year?
+The discover of the Fibonacci number system began with a simple mathematical question: If you start with only one pair of rabbits, how many pairs of rabbits will you have at the end of one year?
 No one knew at the time that the answer to this problem would become referred to as nature's numbering system, the Fibonacci sequence,

-Fibonacci Number Series
+Fibonacci Number Sequence

 The now famous recreational mathematical problem about the rabbits first appeared in the book, Liber Abaci or Book of Calculation, written in 1202 by Leonardo da Pisa, also known as Fibonacci.
 The problem solution, the Fibonacci number series is a sequence of numbers where the sum of any two consecutive numbers is equal to the number that follows it.
 Beginning with the number 1, the Fibonacci sequence numbers are: 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610 and continues on in this way infinitely.